DSDrabin/python-challenge/README.md

 1. Ensure that you have Python 3.x installed on your system.

-2. Place the CSV file containing the financial data in the same directory as the script.
+2. Place the "budget_data.csv" file containing the financial data in the same directory as the script.

 3. Open a command line or terminal and navigate to the directory where the script is located.